 ]

-You’ve just scraped dynamic content by scrolling continuously through a web page using Playwright in Python.
-Good job!
+You’ve just scraped dynamic content by implementing a Playwright scroll to continuously navigate through a web page in Python.
+Great job!

 In the next section, you'll see how to handle a web page with a "load more" button.